-About eight or ten days later Festus returned to Caesarea [from Jerusalem and his meeting with leading priests and other leaders], and on the following day he took his seat in court and ordered that Paul be brought in.
+About eight or ten days [after Festus met with the leading priests and other leaders in Jerusalem, he] returned to Caesarea, and on the following day he took his seat in court and ordered that Paul be brought in.
 When Paul arrived, the Jewish leaders from Jerusalem gathered around and made many serious accusations they couldn't prove.

 — Acts 25:6-7 NLT

-- God can use our hardships to accomplish his will, bless others, and lead people to Christ if we are willing to be his person regardless of the circumstances in which we find ourselves.
+- God can use our hardships to accomplish his will, bless others, and lead others to Christ if we are willing to be his people regardless of the circumstances in which we find ourselves.

 - If we suffer hardship or mistreatment as followers of Jesus, it should be because we have done what is right, not what is wrong, hurtful, or evil.
-God uses unjust suffering to change lives and reach hearts with his grace.
+God uses unjust suffering to change lives of others and reach their hearts with his grace.

-Father, give your people strength and courage to be gracious and faithful as we confront the situations we face today.
-I ask for this same strength and courage for myself.
-I see the example of Paul and his ministry's effectiveness while enduring unjust imprisonment and repeated delays, and I am both convicted and inspired.
+Father, give your people — including me — strength and courage to be gracious and faithful as we confront the situations we face each day.
+I see the example of Paul and his ministry's effectiveness while he endured unjust imprisonment and repeated delays, and I am both convicted and inspired.
 I am convicted of my own self-centeredness and softness.
 I am emboldened and encouraged to see how you used Paul's imprisonment time to be a time of flourishing ministry.
 Steel my courage, Lord.
 Stir my passion, dear Holy Spirit.
 Use me, Lord Jesus, to share your grace.
 Thank you for the heritage of faith I have received from those who have faithfully served you in the past, dear Father.
 Amen.